 (Suggestion: If you’re going to buy “Apocalypse Now” on disc, get the “Triple Feature” version, which includes both the original and “Redux” (extended) movies as well as the “Hearts of Darkness” documentary about the seemingly doomed effort to finish the film.)

 Before we get to the Coppola interview, let’s look at a couple of other Doors and “Apocalypse Now” connections.
 The movie begins with what some have called the best opening sequence in cinema history.
 As the introductory notes of “The End” play in the background, we see helicopters drifting over the jungle, napalm strikes, and flames.
 Then we see US Army Captain Benjamin Willard (Martin Sheen) peering out through the blinds of his room, apparently remembering the war scenes he’d witnessed.
 Finally we see Willard drunk and stumbling around in the shadows.
 As the music peaks, Willard slams his fist into his mirror, and, bleeding, he collapses to the floor.
-But if Willard thought he’d escaped, the next morning he’s dragged to his feet and sent back into the war.
+But if Willard thought he’d escaped, the next morning he’s dragged to his feet and sent down the river to find Colonel Kurtz.

 Once on the river, Willard and the patrol boat crew encounter one bizarre, threatening situation after another.
 An eerie sequence known as the “Monkey Sampan” clip, deleted from the original film, shows the group approaching a wooden boat that appears to be deserted and adrift.
 On the riverbank, villagers seem to be performing a ceremony, yet they’re incongruously chanting the lyrics to “Light My Fire” as the scene unfolds.
 The “Monkey Sampan” segment is included in the “Apocalypse Now Redux” version as well as in the Blu-Ray extras.